kyteos/NC_Health_Costs/README.md

 # NC_Health_Costs

-A data repository that extracts a sub dataset from a bigger csv file, which seeks to observe how socioeconomic status can impact healthcare outcomes
+This is a NC healthcare costs data repository that extracts a sub dataset from a bigger csv file, which seeks to observe how socioeconomic status can impact healthcare outcomes.
+The data looks at the median household income, healthcare costs, and the percentage of people that couldn't see a doctor due to these costs.
+The sub dataset for this repository was extracted from CountyHealthData_2014-2015.csv file.
+Potential future outcomes for this repository can include studying ways to mitigate heathcare costs and bring the percentage of "people that couldn't see a doctor due to cost" down.